Tilt Tray Insurance

 Does truck insurance cover fire and theft?

-Am I covered Australia Wide?
+Am I covered Australia wide?

-Which insurers are available for truck insurance?
+Which insurers does Shielded compare for truck insurance?